-Table 14.
+Table 15.
 PERMDISP and PERMANOVA on BMU of GC1 and GS1.
 Note that the Number of permutations was only 999.

+Table 16.
+Mean and standard deviation of the food web flows (mg C/ m2/ d) of the GC1 processed with the MCMC algorithm.